Extrys/XRMasterHands/README.md

 ## Basic Usage
 Once everything is set up and you're ready to start using XRMasterHands, let's dive into a practical example to get you going.
-If you're here, you're likely eager to see what XRMasterHands can do for your project!

-### Let's Start With the Samples

-Below is a basic example that demonstrates how to integrate XRMasterHands into your project.
-This will guide you through setting up a simple hand tracking interaction.

-(WIP)
+As this package is designed to work seamlessly with the unity input system we are going to use Input actions for it, you can use an InputActionMap or and InputAction field [please refeer to unity's input system documentation for more information]

 ## XRMasterHand SkeletonDriver
 This is the XRMasterHandSkeletonDriver monobehaviour component